uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 This means, playbooks can be triggered via CLI by the user, but also via "salt-api" so Uyuni is also easily able to trigger playbooks executions.

-Once we have a "Playbook catalog" in the UI, and Uyuni would trigger playbook executions we would need to implement of course a new type of action: `ApplyPlaybook`, which should expose the playbook to the Salt file_roots so it's available for Ansible when running.
+Once we have a "Playbook catalog" in the UI, and Uyuni would trigger playbook executions we would need to implement of course a new type of action: `ApplyPlaybook`, which should expose the playbook to the Salt "file_roots" so it's available for Ansible when running.

-2. Adding external Ansible controllers:

-The premise here is that there is already an existing Ansible infrastructure somewhere and we want to import it into Uyuni. here we're **not** primarely focused on building a new Ansible managed infrastructure from scratch using Uyuni.
+3. Adding an Ansible controller from a registered minion:

+This scenario refers to the posibility of adding an Ansible controller from a registered system.
+Similarly to the previous scenarios but in this case, the Ansible controller is a registered system in Uyuni.

+### ansible-gatherer

+This is the component that takes care of collecting the inventory, host and playbooks from a given Ansible controller.

-Therefore, there might be more than one Ansible controller host, or even the Uyuni server could act at some point as an Ansible controller.
+Therefore, there might be more than one Ansible controller host, even the Uyuni server, proxy or a registered system, could act at some point as an Ansible controller.
 Since data sources, and type of sources (e.g. single host, AWX API) might be multiple, this RFC proposes an approach similarly to what Uyuni does for handling "Virtual Host Managers (VHM)".
 This means, using a Python tool, in this case called something like "ansible-gatherer", which is plugin-based (so easily allows implementing different sources of Ansible inventories).
 This tool would be called via an Uyuni Java schedule, like the "virtual-host-gatherer", passing the necessary information (parameters, type of host, etc) to reach the Ansible controller and collect the necessary information.

-This approach I think would also make some Python and UI code reusable from "Virtual Host Managers".

-### ansible-gatherer

 - Python / Plugin-based (most skeleton reusable from virtual-host-gatherer implementation)
 - Example plugins: